ECLAD: Extracting Concepts with Local Aggregated Descriptors: Validation of concept extraction techniques

 \subsection{Concept association}

 The process of associating concepts and the important features of a dataset has previously been performed through human inspection \citep{DBLP:conf/nips/GhorbaniWZK19,DBLP:conf/cvpr/GeXXZKCIW21}.
 This association allows the comparison of extracted concepts and the dataset's intended features.
 It allows for a subjective judgement of the correctness of the CE methods.
-To perform this association automatically, we introduce the distance $\mathrm{DST}_{p_o,c_j}$ measuring how close a concept is to the features of a dataset.
+To perform this association automatically, we introduce the distance $\mathrm{DST}_{p_o,c_j}$, measuring how close a concept is to the features of a dataset.
+Intuitively, if a concept $c_j$ and a primitive $p_o$ are located on the same regions, consistently through a dataset (e.g. overlapping), the spatial distance $\mathrm{DST}_{p_o,c_j}$ will be small.
+In this case, we consider that the concept $c_j$ and primitive $p_o$ are spatially associated.

 To measure the \textit{spatial association} of a concept and a feature, we consider partial overlapping as well as spatial closeness.
 We compute this distance through the comparison of the concept masks $m_{x_i}^{c_j}$ and the primitives $m_{x_i}^{p_o}$ of the features.
-In cases where a concept detects the surrounding of a primitive (when activation maps become off-centered through a CNN), existing metrics (e.g. Jaccard index, adjusted rand score) perform poorly, this limitations are discussed in \ref{apd:Distance metric}.
-We propose an expressive metric, computed by adding the euclidean distance between each pixel on a mask to the nearest element of another mask.
+In cases where a concept detects the surrounding of a primitive (when activation maps become off-centered through a CNN), existing metrics (e.g. Jaccard index, adjusted rand score) perform poorly, this limitations are discussed in the Appendix \ref{apd:Distance metric}.
+We propose an expressive metric, computed by adding the Euclidean distance between each pixel on a mask to the nearest element of another mask.
 This metric results in a zero value if the mask of the primitive and the concept are overlapping, and increases as the masks separate.
-We compute a one-way distance between the mask $m_{x_i}^{p_o}$ of a primitive $p_o$ and the mask $m_{x_i}^{c_j}$ of a concept $c_j$ as $\mathrm{dst}_{p_o,c_j}(x_i) = \mathrm{sum}\left ( m_{x_i}^{p_o} \odot \mathrm{EDT}(\overline{m}_{x_i}^{c_j}) \right )$ , where $\mathrm{EDT}()$ refers to the euclidean distance transform; $\overline{m}_{x_i}^{c_j}$ is the negated mask $m_{x_i}^{c_j}$; and $\odot$ denotes the element-wise multiplication of matrices.
+We compute a one-way distance between the mask $m_{x_i}^{p_o}$ of a primitive $p_o$ and the mask $m_{x_i}^{c_j}$ of a concept $c_j$ as

+where $\mathrm{EDT}()$ refers to the Euclidean distance transform; $m_{x_i}^{c_j\prime}$ is the negated mask $m_{x_i}^{c_j}$; and $\odot$ denotes the element-wise multiplication of matrices.
 We estimate the association distance between $c_j$ and $p_o$ by computing the average two-way distance for $E$,